Introduction -business donations to charity

 If the person pays tax above the basic tax rate, they can claim the difference between the rate they pay and the basic tax on the donation.
 It’s the same if they live in Scotland.
 The claim can be made via their Self-Assessment tax return or by asking HMRC to amend their tax code.

-We cover most of the things you need to consider when you make a company donation.
+We cover most of the things you need to consider regarding companies who donate to charity.

 As part of making business donations through your own company, if you follow the above notes, they are tax-deductible.